FreeCAD/FreeCAD/src/Mod/CAM/Roadmap/README.md

 This document aims to guide the ongoing development of the CAM Workbench.
 It sets out shared goals, identifies pain points and opportunities, and invites discussion, collaboration, and contributions from the wider community.

 FreeCAD is a volunteer-driven project.
 This roadmap does not prescribe work or enforce deadlines — it is a living document to help focus effort and encourage alignment across developers, users, and stakeholders.

+Like everyone, Maintainers only have so much time that they can allocate to FreeCAD.
+With many contributors submitting changes, it can be difficult to judge the relative importance of an individual contribution.
+This document establishes a shared vision of the direction of the workbench so maintainers have a framework for prioritizing review and approval.

 # 🔭 Vision
 *(this section establishes non-negotiable big-picture definition of what we are buildin)*